 Bad Resume Header Examples (What to Avoid)

-These common mistakes can hurt your chances:
+These common mistakes can hurt your chances.

 Too Much Information

-"John Smith | 123 Main St, Apt 4B, Anytown, CA 12345 | (555) 123-4567 | john.smith@gmail.com | linkedin.com/in/johnsmith | twitter.com/johnsmith | instagram.com/johnsmith | facebook.com/johnsmith | johnsmithblog.com | (555) 987-6543 (home) | john@oldemail.com"
+Problem: "John Smith | 123 Main St, Apt 4B, Anytown, CA 12345 | (555) 123-4567 | john.smith@gmail.com | linkedin.com/in/johnsmith | twitter.com/johnsmith | instagram.com/johnsmith | facebook.com/johnsmith | johnsmithblog.com | (555) 987-6543 (home) | john@oldemail.com"

 Unprofessional Email

-"coolguy92@hotmail.com" or "partyanimal@gmail.com"
+Problem: "coolguy92@hotmail.com" or "partyanimal@gmail.com"

-Problem: Unprofessional, suggests immaturity.
+Issue: Unprofessional, suggests immaturity.

 Missing Key Information

-"Jennifer Lee | jennifer.lee@email.com"
+Problem: "Jennifer Lee | jennifer.lee@email.com"

-Problem: No phone number, no location, no LinkedIn.
+Issue: No phone number, no location, no LinkedIn.

 Resume Header for Students

-Students and recent graduates have unique considerations:
+Students and recent graduates have unique considerations.

 Student-Specific Information to Include